jefferyandwilkes/women-cinema/content/methods/index.md

   - block: contact
     content:
-      title: Our research method consists of the following phases:
+      title: Our research method consists of the following 4 phases.

   - block: contact